Jules Godin: Senator

 Godin ran for election to the senate for the French Indies on 11 January 1891 and was elected by 46 votes against 44 for the incumbent Jacques Hébrard.

 He spoke in the Senate on legal costs, appropriations needed due to the events in Dahomey in early 1892, and reparations for miscarriage of justice.

 He was Secretary of the Senate from 1894 to 1896.
 On 17 September 1898 when the cabinet of Henri Brisson was formed he was appointed Minister of Public Works in place of Louis Tillaye, who had resigned.

-On 27 October 1898 the Brisson cabinet resigned after losing a vote of confidence in the Chamber after various arrests related to the Dreyfus affair.
+In October 1898 the Brisson cabinet resigned after losing a vote of confidence in the Chamber after various arrests related to the Dreyfus affair.

 Godin was reelected in the first round in the Senate elections of 7 January 1900.

 He was appointed a member of the Higher Council of the Colonies, and vice-president of the Navy committee.

 He was often involved in debates about colonies and the merchant marine.

 He spoke in the debate of the bill passed by the Chamber of Deputies concerning organization of the colonial army.

 In 1905 he spoke at length in the debate on the jurisdiction of justices of the peace, where he argued against restrictions on their powers.

 After the disturbances in the 1908 legislative elections in French India he demanded that the powers of the governor be restricted.

 He ran for reelection on 3 January 1909 but won only 20 votes against 85 for Étienne Flandin, deputy of Yonne.